Veryl Switzer: Career

-In 1954, the Green Bay Packers used the 4th pick in the 1st round of the 1954 NFL draft to sign Switzer.
+In 1954, the Green Bay Packers used the fourth overall pick in the first round of the 1954 NFL draft to sign Switzer.
 Switzer went on to play for two seasons with the Packers before serving two years in the United States Air Force as a first lieutenant.
 His attempt to resume his NFL career was unsuccessful when he was released by the Packers in September 1958.
 He headed north to professional football in the Canadian Football League with the Calgary Stampeders in 1958 and was subsequently traded to the Montreal Alouettes in March 1959.
 He played two seasons with that team.

-Later years
+Later life

 Switzer later worked for the Chicago Board of Education for ten years before returning to Kansas State as an administrator in 1969.
 He received a Masters in Education from Kansas State in 1974.
 He was Co-Director, Earl Woods National Youth Golf Academy and Associate Athletic Director for Academics.
 Switzer developed Kansas State's first university-wide student minority program, including numerous programs which are still extant, including Ebony Theater, United Black Voices, a Black Student Union, and Hispanic advocacy groups.

 He was a charter member of the K-State Sports Hall of Fame.
 He is enshrined in the Kansas Sports Hall of Fame and the Kansas High School Activities Association Hall of Fame.